Clifford Circuit Optimization with Templates and Symbolic Pauli Gates: Experimental Results

 \section{Experimental Results}

 We ran two sets of computational experiments designed to test the performance of our synthesis and optimization algorithms, detailed in the next two subsections.
-In addition, we compared the two-qubit gate count in 8-qubit $\tgate$ gate free circuits from \cite{duncan2020graph} to the implementations obtained by our software.
-The comparison reads $24.4529$ (obtained using $10{,}000$ random samples) to $50{+}$ in \cite[Figure 3]{duncan2020graph}.
+In addition, we compared our results to \cite{sivarajah2020t} as well as to 8-qubit $\tgate$ gate free circuits from \cite{Duncan2020}.
+The comparison to \cite{sivarajah2020t} is detailed in \tab{hcz_bench} and the comparison to \cite{Duncan2020} reads $24.4529$ (obtained using $10{,}000$ random samples) to $50{+}$ in \cite[Figure 3]{Duncan2020}.